6.1 Common Hand Tools

 Fabrication vs Welding

 Fabrication is the process of making something, especially a metal product, from stock or pre-cut material.
 On any given job, a fabricator can be involved in measuring, cutting, and shaping material, fitting and assembling parts, welding, and finishing operations such as grinding/sanding or machining.
 This list is not extensive and there may be other operations that are needed during production that a fabricator might be involved in.
-Not all welders are fabricators.
+Note that not all welders are fabricators.
 For example, a welder whose only responsibility is to weld out assembled parts would not be considered a fabricator.

 Layout Tools